Lehigh Valley Wine Trail

 - Savor.
 Take a second sip of the wine and savor it.
 After you swallow the wine, note the finish and how long it lasts.
 Remember that it’s a tasting experience, so take your time and enjoy it.

 Things to Keep In Mind

 - No alcohol of any kind may be brought onto winery premises.

 - Visibly intoxicated guests will not be served in accordance with PA laws.

-- It is strongly discouraged to try and visit all eight wineries in one day.
+- It is strongly discouraged to try and visit all nine wineries in one day.
 Anyone, regardless of whether they are the driver or not, can be denied a wine tasting if it appears they are impaired.
 Remember: little tastes add up!

 - The staff/ownership treats the wineries as if they are their homes, which in many cases they are.
 As a guest, it's appreciated to have patience, consideration, and respect.